 1. Purpose of the policy .
 1

 2. About this policy .
 1

 3. Definitions of data protection terms 1

 4. Data protection principles .
 3

 5. Processing data fairly and lawfully .
 3

 6. Processing data for the original purpose 4

 7. Personal data should be adequate and accurate .
 5

 8. Not retaining data longer than necessary 5

-9. Rights of individuals under the GDPR .
+9. Rights of individuals under UK GDPR .
 5

 10. Data security .
 6

-11. Processing sensitive personal data .
-7
+11. Processing sensitive personal data .7

 12. Notification 7

 13. Monitoring and review of the policy .
 7

-- 1. Purpose of the policy - 1.1 The Christian Conference Trust is committed to complying with privacy and data protection laws including: - (a) the General Data Protection Regulation ("the GDPR") and any related legislation which applies in the UK, including, without limitation, any legislation derived from the Data Protection Bill 2017: - (b) the Privacy and Electronic Communications Regulations (2003) and any successor or related legislation, including without limitation, E-Privacy Regulation 2017/0003; and - (c) all other applicable laws and regulations relating to the processing of personal data and privacy, including statutory instruments and, where applicable, the guidance and codes of practice issued by the Information Commissioner's Office ("ICO") or any other supervisory authority.
+1. Purpose of the policy

+- 1.1 The Christian Conference Trust is committed to complying with privacy and data protection laws including: - the UK General Data Protection Regulation (UK GDPR) and any related legislation which applies in the UK, including, without limitation, any legislation derived from the Data Protection Act 2018; - (b) the Privacy and Electronic Communications Regulations (PECR) 2003 (as amended); and - (c) all other applicable laws and regulations relating to the processing of personal data and privacy, including statutory instruments and, where applicable, the guidance and codes of practice issued by the Information Commissioner's Office ("ICO").